CrayLabs/SmartSim/doc/orchestrator.rst

 The orchestrator is non-clustered and each ``Model`` compute node hosts an instance of the database.
 Processes on the compute host individually address the database.

+Communication between a colocated Orchestrator and Model is initialized in the application script via a SmartRedis client.
+Since a colocated Orchestrator is launched when the Model is started by the experiment, you may only connect a SmartRedis client to a colocated database from within the associated colocated Model script.
+The client establishes a connection using the database address detected by SmartSim or provided by the user.
+In multiple database experiments, users provide the `db_identifier` used to create the colocated
+Model when creating a client connection.

 .. |colo-orc| image:: images/co-located-orc-diagram.png
   :width: 700
   :alt: Alternative text